masakifukunishi/algorithm-data-structure-crash-course/queue.md

 ## Come you can come when to use Queue?
 (Real world example is ok!)

+- Printer
+  In a printing system, a queue is used to manage multiple print jobs, ensuring they are printed in the order they were requested.

+- Asynchronous processing
+  In applications where tasks can take varying amounts of time to complete, using a queue can decouple task submission from task execution.

+- Stackable Pencil
+  In a Stackable Pencil, the first piece inserted into the pencil is the first one to be removed.

 ## Analysis

 What is the time complexity of following operations for Queue?
 Why?